 NetSuite is ideal for large enterprises with a substantial team of professional accountants and complex accounting processes (such as multiple currencies, entities, etc.).
 It’s also much more complicated to set up (often requires months and substantial employee training) and there’s less room for error as it is tough to make changes after it’s implemented.
 However, once your accounting team has it set up and knows how to use it, NetSuite makes it possible to automate many accounting tasks.

 If you fall somewhere in between those two (you’re a company with substantial growth yet not quite to the point where you have a full team of professional accountants), a better solution might be SoftLedger.
 It is easy to set up and use like QuickBooks, though it can handle accounting complexities.
 Such as multiple currencies, automatic consolidation, cryptocurrencies, and more.

-It also is a real-time accounting software meaning you know how your company is doing at all times, not just when the month closes.
+It also is real-time accounting software meaning you know how your company is doing at all times, not just when the month closes.
 In addition, it offers automatic consolidation so that any changes made to your accounts automatically cascade into the general ledger.
 If you’d like to try SoftLedger yourself, you can schedule a demo today.

 Below, I’ll compare how QuickBooks Enterprise and NetSuite perform in various areas.

 Both QuickBooks Enterprise and NetSuite offer accounts payable, accounts receivable, and budgeting features.

 In QuickBooks, the accounts payable allows you to pay bills directly from the interface, and the system automatically notes bill payments.
 Similarly, the accounts receivable function allows you to bill clients directly inside QuickBooks.
 Additionally, you can find delinquent accounts, and send reminders to those accounts.